Jeeaaasus/youtube-dl/README.md

     Keep in mind that if you define `--format`, the ENV `youtubedl_quality` is not used anymore.

     The default `--playlist-end 8` makes youtube-dl only download the latest 8 videos.
-    Be careful changing this, YouTube could think you are making too many requests and therefore ip banning you.
+    Be careful changing this!
+YouTube may feel like you are making too many requests and therefore ip banning you.

     Don't want a folder for every channel?
 Change the line with `--output` to suit your needs.